gmail unsubscribeemail managementproductivity

 • Keep your primary email clean

-• Check secondary email monthly
+• Check the secondary email monthly

 3. Uncheck "Send me promotional emails" during checkout: